 Where an impairment loss subsequently reverses, the carrying amount of the asset (cash-generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (cash-generating unit) in prior years.
-A reversal of an impairment loss is recognised immediately as income.
+A reversal of an impairment loss is recognised immediately in income or expenditure.